The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 So that it's not that the ideas are necessarily bad.

-I mean, you know, love your neighbor and you know forgiveness and so forth.
+I mean, you know, love your neighbor and, you know, forgiveness and so forth.

-Okay, I mean, those things are sort of intrinsically valuable, but those are drawing from from uh older traditions, and that's what Paul and the gospel writers did.
+I mean, those things are sort of intrinsically valuable, but those are drawing from older traditions.

 That was a post-New Testament interpretation that there were three in one.

-They drew from this idea of the pneuma, which was a which was a spirit-like entity that pervaded reality, and and they just stole it and they gave it a name, call it the Holy Ghost or the Holy Spirit, and then they worked it into the Bible.
+And they just stole it and they gave it a name, call it the Holy Ghost or the Holy Spirit, and then they worked it into the Bible.

 I mean, all those ideas are already there.

-Uh, they just they just didn't tell you where they came from.
+They just didn't tell you where they came from.

 Yeah, wonderful, wonderful, wonderful.

-You want to add another thought?
+Paul, you want to add another thought?

 Yeah, no, I find this absolutely fascinating.

-I've always enjoyed this sort of history or what I call you know, the deeper dive that of course we really never get.
+I've always enjoyed this sort of history or what I call, you know, the deeper dive that, of course, we really never get.

 In other words, Christians never really get, Catholics never get.

-And having said that, I'll just add a little bit to what you said, Jim, to bring some what I call color in into a color commentary.
+And having said that, I'll just add a little bit to what you said, Jim, to bring some what I call color into a color commentary.

-Is that I personally believe, because I experienced it, yeah.
+Is that I personally believe, because I experienced it, I went to Catholic school.

 I, you know, I am very thankful for my Catholic education, which I believe was a very solid foundation for going into the much more lax public school system.

-But I honestly feel that European tradition, you know, American tradition, uh, Christianity, Catholicism is a good thing overall.
+But I honestly feel that European tradition, you know, American tradition, Christianity, Catholicism is a good thing overall.

 But of course, I find all this discussion fascinating today.